 18) Sew bias tape close to the edge of the fold.

-19) Take a look at your finished bias tape, it should be even all of the way around and all raw edges should be enclosed.
-If this is not the case don’t feel bad, applying bias tape for the first time can be a little tricky, using a seam ripper take it out and try again.
+19) Take a look at your finished bias tape.
+It should be even all of the way around and all raw edges should be enclosed.
+If this is not the case, don’t feel bad — applying bias tape for the first time can be a little tricky.
+Use a seam ripper to take it out and try again.

 Skills and techniques learned from this project: